quentincloudsnow/quentin/IntegrationHub.md

     ![Relative](images/2022-09-07_07-59-39.png)

 1. We have basically created a reusable building block (Spoke action).
-For builders to be able to use it from within their worlflows, you need to publish it to make it available.
+For builders to be able to use it from within their workflows, you need to publish it to make it available.
 Close the Operation Execution Details tab(s):

     ![Relative](images/2022-09-07_08-04-57.png)